emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Has continue watching + favorites that can be synced. ✔️
 1. Its alright, it has options for filters, but more content discoverability options would be nice. ⚠️
 1. Site does not have 4K content. ❌

 ***
-## 456movie
-### Score: 17/22
-1. Streams load very fast. ✔️
-1. Content is in 1080p and can be changed lower. ✔️
-1. It finds streams very fast, including very old obscure content. ✔️
-1. 15 sources, but they dont auto-switch if one fails. ⚠️
-1. Site does have auto-next. ✔️
-1. Site UI is very good, looks very clean, modern, stands out a lot. ✔️
-1. Most of their sources allow subtitles. ✔️
-1. Has movies, shows, anime. ✔️
-1. Site has continue watching, watchlists history etc. ✔️
-1. Has AI recommendation tool, but it only gives 1 movie, more discoverability options could be added. ❌
-1. Site does not have 4K content. ❌

-***